baden03/unicorn-run/README.md

 Create a first-success game that is:
 - Fun within the first hour of building
 - Easy to understand and extend
-- Built with plain HTML, CSS, and JavaScript (no libraries)
+- Built with HTML, CSS, and JavaScript

 ### 1.2 Design Goals
 - Simple rules, immediate feedback (score goes up, gem respawns)
 - Predictable physics and collisions using a tile-based maze (grid)
 - Clean separation between game state, rendering, and input
 - A clear roadmap for add-on projects (lives, power-ups, two player, smarter AI)
+- Runs seamlessly on Desktop and Mobile devices

 ---

 ## 2. Game Summary
-Unicorn Run is a top-down, Pac-Man-style chase game:
+Unicorn Run is a top-down, Pac-Man-clone chase game:
-- The player navigates a maze to collect gems.
+- The player navigates a maze eating dots.
+- Each dot increases score.
+- When all dots are gone, the next maze is loaded.
 - An angry unicorn chases the player.
-- Each gem collected increases score.
 - Getting caught ends the game in the MVP (later becomes “lose a heart and respawn”).
+- A gem is randomly spawned on the maze.
+- Eating a gem makes the player invincible to the unicorn for a number of seconds.

 ---